 The group believes the intended application of the Principles provides an important underpin to the way financial services can deliver better and more sustainable outcomes for broader society.
 The Principles reinforce FirstRand's approach to delivering both societal and financial value using core activities.
-As an emerging market bank and one of the largest, systemic financial institutions in Africa, FirstRand can contribute meaningfully to and learn from this global coalition of more than 300 signatory banks.

-FirstRand has four years to reach full compliance with the Principles.
-This document sets out the group's response to the reporting and self-assessment requirements for signatories of the Principles.
-It reflects progress made in the first three years since becoming a signatory.
+This document sets out the group's response to the reporting and self-assessment requirements for signatories of the Principles